zgulde/cods/docs/how-it-works.md

 - a systemd service unit is created for each site to handle starting/stopping and logging for each site
 - ssl through nginx + letsencrypt
+- each application/site runs as it's own user/group

 ## This Tool